ecwu/ecwu.github.io.source/content/project/nlp.md

 We proposed an novel attention-based module for RNN-based Encoder-Decoder Model for Fixed Length Summerization Task.
 The proposed method achieved good results on CNN/Daily Mail and English Gigaword Dataset.

-> This work has been accepted in ACL2021
+> This work has been accepted in Findings of ACL2021, Preprint can be found [here](https://arxiv.org/abs/2106.00316).

 ## MSc Independent Project: XXX